CJanecka/Projects_and_CTFs/Securing Cloud Applications/README.md

 ## Overview

 I developed a cyber-blog web application using Azure's Cloud services and Docker, prioritizing security measures throughout.
-SSL certificates were securely stored in Azure's Key Vault and seamlessly integrated for enhanced protection.
+SSL certificates were securely stored in Azure's Key Vault and integrated for enhanced protection.
 To fortify the web application, I implemented Azure's Security features, including Front Door, WAF, and Security Center.
 This approach empowers a secure and reliable system against potential cyber threats.
 My project technical brief is provided as a PDF, in this GitHub repository, titled [Securing Cloud Applications - Technical Brief](https://github.com/CJanecka/Projects_and_CTFs/files/14234281/Securing.Cloud.Applications.-.Technical.Brief._.Collin.Janecka.pdf).
 This document offers a detailed overview of the project, providing insights and addressing the questions that were posed to me.

 ## Equipment and Tools